Ventrifossa longibarbata

 Ventrifossa longibarbata is a species of rattail.
 This is a deep-water fish found at depths of up to 600 m.
-It is found in the waters off southern Japan and northern Taiwan.
+It is found in the waters off southern Japan and southeastern Taiwan.

 This is a largely bright silver rattail which reaches a length of up to 30 cm.
 It has a small head with a short, broad snout, an inferior mouth and a long barbel on the lower jaw.
 The first dorsal fin is black with white base and tip.
 There is a small bioluminescent organ located between the bases of the pelvic fins.